broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 The [STARsoloFastqSlideSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/StarAlign.wdl) task uses the STAR aligner to evaluate barcode errors by comparing the Read 1 FASTQ sequences against a whitelist of barcodes created by sequencing prior to the mRNA transfer and library preparation steps of the [Slide-seq](https://www.science.org/doi/10.1126/science.aaw1219) protocol.

-Corrected barcodes are those that fall within one edit distance ([Hamming distance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5410656/)) of one of the barcode sequences in the whitelist.
-Uncorrectable barcodes (with more than one mismatch) are filtered out by the [FastqProcessingSlidSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/FastqProcessing.wdl) task.
+Corrected barcodes are those that fall within two edit distance ([Hamming distance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5410656/)) of one of the barcode sequences in the whitelist.
+Uncorrectable barcodes (with more than two mismatches) are filtered out by the [FastqProcessingSlidSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/FastqProcessing.wdl) task.

 **Read trimming**